Our expert criminal lawyers for proceeds of crime offences can help you:

 Pleading not guilty to Proceeds of Crime Charges

-You will be found not guilty of the offence of a dealing with proceeds of crime offence if the police cannot prove beyond reasonable doubt
+You will be found not guilty of the offence of dealing with the proceeds of crime if the police cannot prove beyond a reasonable doubt

 - You deal with property and there are reasonable grounds to suspect the property is proceeds of crime.

-Or - You deal with the proceeds of a crime being reckless as to whether it is the proceeds of crime.
+Or - You deal with the proceeds of a crime, being reckless as to whether it is the proceeds of a crime.

 Or - You deal with the proceeds of a crime, knowing that it is the proceeds of crime.